Survivor in deadly La Grulla helicopter crash recovering in San Antonio hospital

 The sole survivor of the deadly helicopter crash in La Grulla has been discharged to a rehabilitation center in San Antonio, according to Tom Castaneda with South Texas Health Systems.

-Castaneda said Medical Trauma Specialists, an EMS provider, transported Pratt out of STHS and is taking him to Audie L. Murphy VA Medical Center.
+Castaneda said Medical Trauma Specialists, an EMS provider, transported Pratt out of STHS and is taking him to Brooke Army Medical Center.

 RELATED STORY: Survivor of Starr County helicopter crash continues to recover, family says